 Local entertainment and dining in Cambodia remain affordable, particularly if you stick to street food or smaller local restaurants.
 A meal at a street vendor will cost a fraction of what you’d pay in the UK or US, but if you’re heading to a high-end restaurant or an international chain, expect prices to match those back home.

-Cultural attractions, museums, and natural sites are reasonably priced, making it easy to enjoy a day out without breaking the bank.
-If you’re into Western-style entertainment like cinema trips, prices are comparable to what you’d expect in Western countries, but still not too extravagant.
+Cultural attractions, museums, and parks are free or reasonably priced, making it easy to enjoy a day out without breaking the bank.
+If you’re into Western-style entertainment like theatre or cinema, prices are comparable to what you’d expect in Western countries, but still not too extravagant.

 Cost of education in Cambodia

-If you have children, public schools may not be a suitable option, as the language of instruction is Khmer, and standards can be below what you’re used to.
-Although spaces are limited, especially in Phnom Penh, Cambodia offers plenty of private and international schools.
+If you're moving to Cambodia with children, public schools may not be a suitable option.
+They teach in Khmer, and standards may be below what you’re used to.
+Cambodia offers plenty of private and international schools, most of which are based in Phnom Penh.

 Fees for international schools can be steep.
 Still, many parents find the cost well worth it, as these schools often have high teaching standards and a wide variety of extracurricular activities.
 At the same time, children get the opportunity to engage with other expat children.